Executive Chiropractic of Iowa guesses that you are feeling

 Lean against a wall with your shoulders, head, hips all are

 coming in contact with the wall.
-Listen and carefully do
+Listen and vigilantly do

 any neck strengthening exercises your West Des Moines chiropractor recommends.